PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

 1. **Route C** (recursive / reachability on bounded-treewidth graphs) -- the only place treewidth genuinely *grows* with `|I|` at constant `tw(I)`; the automaton is trivial; it composes with the in-flight recursive-query work.
-The substantive build.  **Done** (the two-terminal reliability seed; see the status note in Route C).
-Follow-ups: `WITH RECURSIVE` shape recognition, token output, edge Shapley values.
+The substantive build.  **Done**, including the one-time follow-ups (`WITH RECURSIVE` shape recognition, token output, edge Shapley values) and the extension round: multi-source, BID blocks, join-defined edges, registry consultation, bounded hops.
+Remaining Route C items are listed in their status notes (shared-support join-defined graphs, cross-vertex aggregations / S-bit compilation, non-recursive triggers).
 2. **Factoring lever (route 3), `costar` threshold half** -- structural detection; scope only if a real workload exhibits it.
 3. **Route A** (full automaton) -- deferred until the factoring lever proves